 4.1 Company reserves the right to make an environmental charge (where applicable) where it incurs costs as a result of the necessity to comply with current legislation requirements.

-4.2 Prices given in any communication by the Company should only be regarded as correct at time of issue, or if printed, correct at date of publication.
+4.2 Prices given in any Communication by the Company should only be regarded as correct at time of issue, or if printed, correct at date of publication.
 All prices and charges, other than those fixed by specific contract, are subject to alteration without notice.

 4.3 Any typographical, clerical or other error or omission shall be subject to correction without any liability on the part of the Company.

-5.2 All drawings, descriptive matter, specifications and advertising issued by the Company and any descriptions or illustrations contained in the Company’s catalogues or brochures are issued or published for the sole purpose of giving an approximate idea of the Goods described in them.
+5.2 All drawings, descriptive matter, specifications and advertising issued by the Company and any descriptions or illustrations contained in the Company’s catalogues or brochures are issued or published for the sole purpose of giving an approximate idea of the Goods and Services described in them.
 They will not form part of this Contract.

 6 Transport and Carriage

 6.1 Despatch of goods will be made by the most appropriate method or as specified by the Customer (subject to all Health & Safety and other relevant regulations being met).

 6.2 All orders will be subject to a processing and delivery charge to include where applicable the cost of cases, other containers, packing material and other freight charges, etc. Unless otherwise agreed such costs will be chargeable to the purchaser.
 The Seller reserves the right to make an additional charge to cover the cost of necessary specialised packaging used in the despatch of products.